 Good dental health begins with the proper diet

 The wrong kinds of food can cause dental distress in pets.
-Feeding your cat a dry food rather than a moist, canned one will, through its mild abrasive action on the teeth, help remove the bacterial plaque that can harden into tartar.
+Feeding your dog a dry food rather than a moist, canned one will, through its mild abrasive action on the teeth, help remove the bacterial plaque that can harden into tartar.
 Dry food also provides adequate chewing exercise and gum stimulation.
 Avoid giving your pet sweets and table scraps as they may also increase plaque and tartar formation.
 Your vet may recommend the use of special dry foods designed to reduce plaque and tartar buildup, especially if your pet is prone to dental problems due to their breed or individual genetic history.

 Brushing your pet's teeth